niktin06sash/VoidLink/README.md

 The `-- link: void1` in the output confirms DNS is routed through the tunnel interface.

 DNS is automatically restored when the tunnel is stopped with `sudo ./vlink down`.
+If route or DNS setup fails partway through startup, VoidLink rolls back the changes that were already applied.

 ## Notes and limitations

 - VoidLink currently supports Linux only.
 - The TUN interface names are fixed to `void0` (server) and `void1` (client).
+- A node currently supports one active tunnel stream at a time.
+Additional tunnel streams are rejected until the active tunnel closes.
 - `route-split` adds routes directly to the Linux routing table and depends on external split-list sources.
 - The tool is designed for small peer-to-peer setups.
 - **DHT discovery may be unreliable in some regions.** Public IPFS bootstrap nodes